 Poisoned Apples (which you get in the Assassins Guild quests) are a good source of fun.
 If you see an NPC sit down and eat, just put one on his plate.
 Ten seconds after they eat it and their poor, lifeless, limp body will be hanging from the chair.

 Create a weak, but long-duration Destruction spell, say, 3 HP/Sec fire damage for 120 seconds.
 To the NPCs, that's a full hour of being on fire.
 Be sure to call this spell "Hell".

-In the Shivering Isles expansion to Oblivion, part of the main quest requires you to reactivate a dungeon used to "greet" newcomers to the Isles.
+In the Shivering Isles expansion, part of the main quest requires you to reactivate a dungeon used to "greet" newcomers to the Isles.
 After you reactivate it, you see a group of adventurers come into the dungeon and enter 3 rooms.
 In each of these rooms, you get to hit one of two buttons to decide on the adventurers' fates.
 One of the buttons will brutally get them killed, while the other drives them insane.

 Similarly, in the main game, there's one section of the torture caverns in Camoran's Paradise featuring an immortal in a cage hanging over a river of lava.
 There's a lever on the ground beside him.
 If you pull it, it dunks the cage and rises up another.
 Have fun.